quantcert/quantcert.github.io/contextualityDegree/README.md

 --solver retrieve: checks a solution from a solution code

+OTHER OPTIONS

+    --heuristic-iter: the number of iterations for the heuristic solver (default: 10000)

 For example, to compute the contextuality degree of totally isotropic subspaces of dimension 1 (lines) for 2 qubits, run this command:

-    ./qontextium 2 --subspaces 1
+    ./qontextium --subspaces 1 2

 Example files are provided in the `misc` folder, for example you can import a Peres-Mermin magic square with this command:

-    ./qontextium 2 --import assignment ./misc/qa_grid.txt
+    ./qontextium --import assignment ./misc/qa_grid.txt

+The following command applies the heuristic approach presented in [MG24](#MG24) and outputs in the file filename.txt a list of invalid lines forming a classical-embedded Cayley hexagon, as detailed in [MG24](#MG24).
+May be long, use CTRL+C to interrupt after ..

+    ./qontextium --subspaces 1 3 --solver heuristic --export > misc/filename.txt

+The following command computes one of the results presented in [SHKMGD23](#SHKMGD23), namely the contextuality degree 24 of a complement of a skew embedding of a split Cayley hexagon.
+The last option removes interaction with the user after computation.

+    ./qontextium --hexagon skew --complement --solver sat --no-interaction

 #### Graph Visualization

-There are multiple filters you can use to visualize the contextual graphs :
+There are multiple filters you can use to visualize the contextual graphs:

 NOTHING
 - This filter always returns false, meaning no lines will pass through this filter.
 It effectively filters out all lines.